dpeerlab/WassersteinWormhole/README.md

 WassersteinWormhole
 ======================

-Embedding point-clouds by presering Wasserstein distancse with the Wormhole.
+Embedding point-clouds by presering Wasserstein distances with the Wormhole.

 This implementation is written in Python3 and relies on FLAX, JAX, & JAX-OTT.